Generic Generic

 Local economy, global opportunity

-In 2023, we hosted our second annual Economic Summit.
-The summit brought together 150 influential delegates from across the region as we continue making strides towards our goal of supporting long-term, sustainable growth in our local and regional economies.
+In 2025, we hosted our fourth Economic Summit.
+The summit brought together more than 200 influential delegates from across the region as we continue making strides towards our goal of supporting long-term, sustainable growth in our local and regional economies.

 Local case studies